jrie/CanvasLister/README.md

 The "canvasLister_phantom.js" version

 Its named phantom version because of a repeated iteration over the actual content to allow looking at complete lines to allow "justification" of text data.
-This is the recommended version if you want to have the justification feature, which looks pretty nice while working very nicely with the formatting of "source2.txt".
+Working nice with the formatting of "source2.txt".

 The "canvasLister_phantom_image.js" and "canvasLister_phantom_pagination.js" versions [hands on version(s)]

-These versions introduce better parsing, which had been broken but is now fixed in all versions beginning from the improved parse version.
-This versions also started to implement basic image support or pagination on demand.
-The pagination version in addition does allow the viewer to interactively resize the canvas in width and text paging.
+These versions introduce better parsing, and usage of images or pagination respectively.
+If you need image support and pagination, you should use canvasLister_phantom_v2.js which is also recommended

-The "canvasLister_phantom_v2.js" version [development version]
+The "canvasLister_phantom_v2.js" version [development version - recommended to use]

-This version does combine the basic image support and pagination.
-The solution is little sluggish due to waiting times for the test image to be loaded properly.
-Therefore, if you want to test both features aside, use the image.js or pagination.js version respectively.
-If you require image display, use the image version, but dont expect to be able to have the fast text display and kinda neat paging keyboard handling like in the pagination version.
+This version combines the basic image support and pagination and in addition does allow dynamic canvas resizing in width by pressing plus/minus on the keyboard or numpad as well as generating alternative texts and title attribute from the markup onto the canvas, if no title is provided, which should be an attempt to work better with screenreaders.

 If you have any questions or feedback, please let me know!